Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

 - Regrow crops must "end" the season, since they remain in the ground until they become out of season.
   As a consequence, there can only be at most one regrow crop per season.

-- Giant crops and wild seeds may destroy their fertilizer after becoming fully grown.
+- Giant crops and Wild Seeds may destroy their fertilizer after becoming fully grown.
   Fertilizer should be replaced between harvests (accounting for some cost) in order to uphold the growth time and expected profit per harvest (i.e., linearity of the objective function).
-  But if it is the last crop of the season, then the fertilizer for its last harvest does not have to be replaced.
+  But if it is the last crop of the season, then the fertilizer destroyed by the last harvest does not have to be replaced.
   Of course, this is mutually exclusive with a regrow crop which must also be the last crop of the season.

 - Crops can grow in two consecutive seasons.
   If a crop is planted at the end of the season and grows into the next season, then the fertilizer it was planted in is not lost, but rather carried over to the next season.